Spanish vs. Mexican Spanish: What’s the Difference?

 The Spanish Language: Global Perspective

-Spanish is one of the most influential and impressive dialects on the globe.
-Originating on the Iberian Peninsula, the Spanish spread their love through conquest and colonization to earn the title of one of the most widely spoken languages on planet Earth.
+Spanish is one of the popular languages in the world.
+It started on the Iberian Peninsula.
+The Spanish people spread their language through conquest and colonization.
+This helped Spanish become one of the widely spoken languages, on Earth.

 Understanding Mexican Spanish